citp/privacy-policy-historical/w/we/web/websitepros.com.md

-> *The following text is extracted and transformed from the websitepros.com privacy policy that was archived on 2009-02-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090211143222id_/http%3A//www.web.com/legal/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the websitepros.com privacy policy that was archived on 2009-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091215133845id_/http%3A//www.web.com/legal/privacy-policy.aspx) for the most accurate reproduction.*

 # Legal - Privacy Policy | Web.com

 ## Privacy Policy

-Web.com respects the privacy of the visitors of its [websites](http://www.web.com/).
+Web.com Group, Inc. (“Web.com”) respects the privacy of its customers and the visitors and users of its [websites](http://www.web.com/).

-This Privacy Statement is intended to inform you of our policies and practices regarding the collection, use and disclosure of any personal information you submit to us through our website.
-"Personal Information" is information about you that is personally identifiable to you like your name, address, e-mail address, or phone number, as well as other non-public information that is associated with the foregoing.
+This policy (“Privacy Statement”) is intended to inform you of our policies and practices regarding the collection, use and disclosure of any personal information we obtain about you based upon your use of our website, products or services.
+"Personal Information" is information about you that is personally identifiable to you such as your name, address, e-mail address, phone number, and other non-public information that is associated with the foregoing.

-We pay close attention to how Personal Information about our visitors is used and shared, and we use Personal Information sensibly.
+We pay close attention to how Personal Information is used and shared, and we use Personal Information sensibly.

-We act as a service provider to our customers and may process and store on behalf of our customers Personal Information that our customers collect under the privacy policy they have posted on their websites from the users of such websites.
-We do not own this Personal Information.
+We act as a service provider to our customers and may process and store on behalf of our customers Personal Information that our customers collect about third parties.
+We do not own that Personal Information.

 **User Consent**

-By submitting Personal Information through our websites, you agree to the terms of this Privacy Statement.
+By visiting our website or using our products or services, you agree to the terms of this Privacy Statement.

 You expressly consent to the processing of your Personal Information according to this Privacy Statement.
-Personal Information may be processed by Web.com, Developer(s), or User(s) in the country where it was collected as well as other countries (including the United States) where laws regarding processing of Personal Information may be less stringent.
+Personal Information may be processed by Web.com or Web.com’s trusted vendors or other third parties in the country where it was collected as well as other countries (including the United States) where laws regarding processing of Personal Information may be less stringent.

 **Collection of Personal Information**

 The Personal Information we gather from you helps us learn about our customers and potential customers.
-We use this information to better tailor the features, performance and support of our solutions, products and services, and to contact you from time to time with information and offers about our products and services.
+We use this information to better tailor the features, performance and support of our solutions, products and services, and to contact you from time to time with information and offers about our or a third party’s products and services.

 **Personal Information You Provide to Us**

-We collect Personal Information that you submit to us voluntarily through our websites.
-The types of Personal Information we collect include:
+We collect Personal Information that you submit to us voluntarily.
+The Personal Information we collect includes, but is not limited to, the following: name, mailing address, Web address, telephone number, e-mail address, and information contained in any e-mail or other communication you send to us or information you give to us in any other way.

-  * **For receiving information material:**
-If you contact us to receive information material (such as one of our whitepapers), we will collect your name, e-mail address and the information when you plan on purchasing a website.
-  * **For receiving our Business Builder newsletter:**
-If you contact us to receive our Business Builder newsletter, we will collect your name, e-mail address, mailing address and the address of your website.
-  * **For getting a quote:**
-In order to receive a quote from us, we will collect your name, phone number, e-mail address, mailing address and your Web address.
-  * **For employment applications:**
-If you apply for an employment opportunity via e-mail, we will collect your e-mail address and any information contained in the e-mail you send us.
-  * **For general information:**
-If you contact us via e-mail to get general information, we will collect your e-mail address and any information contained in the e-mail you send us.
-  * **For technical support:**
-If you contact us via e-mail to get technical support, we will collect your e-mail address and any information contained in the e-mail you send us.
-  * **For Strategic Distribution Partners Information:**
-If you contact us via e-mail to receive Strategic Distribution Partners Information, we will collect your e-mail address and any information contained in the e-mail you send us.
-  * **For Enterprise Distribution Partner Information:**
-If you contact us via e-mail to receive Enterprise Distribution Partner Information, we will collect your e-mail address and any information contained in the e-mail you send us.

 **Personal Information Collected via Technology**